-Winner of the 2008 Irish PEN/A T Cross Award for Literature, Thomas Kilroy received The Irish Times/ESB ‘Lifetime Achievement’ Award in 2004.
-He was recently made an Honorary Fellow of Trinity College, Dublin.
+An Honorary Fellow of TCD he was winner of the 2008 Irish PEN/A T Cross Award for Literature and The Irish Times/ESB ‘Lifetime Achievement’ Award in 2004.

-His other awards are: AIB Literary Prize, BBC Drama Prize, American-Irish Foundation Prize for Literature, Rockefeller Foundation Residency, Kyoto University Foundation Award and Prix Nikki Commendation (TV).
+Other awards include AIB Literary Prize, BBC Drama Prize, American-Irish Foundation Prize for Literature, Rockefeller Foundation Residency, Kyoto University Foundation Award and Prix Nikki Commendation (TV).

 Thomas Kilroy is a member of the Irish Academy of Letters, the Royal Society of Literature, and Aosdána.

 CATHERINE My Will has visions.
 That is all.
 He doesn’t live in the world as other men do.

 Blake is a fictionalized account of the visionary poet’s incarceration in a 19th-century London asylum.
 Both enthralling and transporting, Blake meditates on the ties and tensions of a marriage and its parties’ strategies for escape to freedom.